Kate Adie: Legacy

-In 2005, Adie donated her professional papers, notebooks and artifacts to the University of Sunderland Special Collections.
+In 2005, Adie donated her professional papers, notebooks and artefacts to the University of Sunderland Special Collections.
 The collection also includes analogue and digital recordings and was fully catalogued in 2025.

 Personal life

 Adie lives in Cerne Abbas, Dorset.

 Charitable associations

 In 2017 Adie was appointed as ambassador for SSAFA, the UK’s oldest military charity.
 Adie is currently also an ambassador for SkillForce and the non-governmental organisation Farm Africa.
 In July 2018 Adie became an Ambassador for the medical charity Overseas Plastic Surgery Appeal.

-Adie is a fan of Sunderland AFC.
+Adie is a fan of Sunderland A.F.C.
 In 2011, she took part in the Sunderland A.F.C. charity Foundation of Light event.